atesgoral/ates.dev/src/posts/2024-12-30-dweet-bitmap/index.md

   <img src="i/dweet-bitmap.png" width="192" height="108" alt="The Atari ST mouse pointer">
 </p>

-It's a 16x16 icon, but the bounding box of the black pixels are 8x14, so we can ignore pixel information that falls outside.
+It's a 16x16 icon, but the bounding box of the black pixels is 8x14, so we can ignore pixel information that falls outside.

 The raw binary data to encode this information looks like this: